wolberlab/OpenMMDL/docs/modules/openmmdl_analysis/analysis/markovchains.rst

     It allows the generation of Markov chain plots based on transition probabilities between the binding modes and highlights key binding modes based on their occurency in the trajectory.

-    :param float min_transition: Minimum transition percentage threshold for transitions in the graph.
+    :ivar float min_transition: Minimum transition percentage threshold for transitions in the graph.

     :ivar list min_transitions: List of transition thresholds [x1, x2, x5, x10] derived from min_transition.